awsdocs/amazon-ec2-user-guide-windows/doc_source/connecting_to_windows_instance.md

       \[Mac OS\] Log in as prompted, using the default administrator account and the default administrator password that you recorded or copied previously\.
 Note that you might need to switch spaces to see the login screen\.
 For more information about spaces, see [support\.apple\.com/en\-us/HT204100](https://support.apple.com/en-us/HT204100)\.

-   1. If you receive an error while attempting to connect to your instance, see [Remote Desktop Can't Connect to the Remote Computer](troubleshoot-connect-windows-instance.md#rdp-issues)\.
+   1. If you receive an error while attempting to connect to your instance, see [Remote Desktop can't connect to the remote computer](troubleshoot-connect-windows-instance.md#rdp-issues)\.

 After you connect, we recommend that you do the following:
 + Change the administrator password from the default value\.
 You change the password while logged on to the instance itself, just as you would on any other Windows Server\.